GSA/catalog-fgdc2iso/README.md

     $ make all

-## Pushing updates to the master branch will run make all and if sucessful it will relase a new version of the WAR file.
+## Pushing updates to the master branch will run 'make all' and if successful will tag and relase a new version of the WAR file.